-Looking at the schematic after running memory_collect we see that our $memory_collect$ we see tha signals for address and enable, we now have one set for reading (RD) and one for writing (WR) , as well as both WR_DATA input and RD_DATA output.
+Looking at the schematic after running memory_collect we see that our %memrd_v2 cell has been replaced with a %mem_v2 cell named data, the same name that we used in fifo.v.
+Where before we had a single set of signals for address and enable, we now have one set for reading (RD) and one for writing (WR) , as well as both WR_DATA input and RD_DATA output.